quadrimegistus/predetermination/README.md

 [Completed Understanding of Computer Science](https://github.com/quadrimegistus/predetermination/blob/main/Completed%20Understanding%20of%20Computer%20Science.txt)

-This file specifies precisely the works I will go perform with Predetermination and [Automation](https://github.com/quadrimegistus/the_divine_thought_of_automation) as my weapons.
+This file specifies precisely the works to be performed with Predetermination and [Automation](https://github.com/quadrimegistus/the_divine_thought_of_automation).

 # Data Set Sources for Retrieving Data Deltas